-CASA will send you an estimate of costs to process your application and, if applicable, a list of additional documents required to support your application.
+As applicable, CASA will send you an estimate of costs to process your application and, a list of any additional documents required to support your application.

 Assessment of your application

-Once CASA has received your payment and any required supporting documents, your application is assessed to make sure that all the required information and payments have been supplied before the detailed assessment begins.
+Once CASA has received any applicable processing fees and supporting documents, the application is assessed to make sure that all the required information and payments have been supplied before the detailed assessment begins.

-Firstly, CASA assesses your proposed FRMS.
-When CASA is satisfied that you have met the requirements for a trial FRMS implementation approval, CASA will issue an approval allowing you to undergo a specified trial period of between 12 and 24 months.
+Firstly, CASA assesses the proposed FRMS.
+When CASA is satisfied the requirements for a trial FRMS implementation approval have been met, CASA will issue an approval allowing you to undergo a specified trial period of between 12 and 24 months.
 During the trial period you will need to apply the processes set out in your FRMS.

 Recommendation and approval

-At this stage, CASA will let you know if the recommendation varies from what you have applied for or if the application has been declined.
+At this stage, the applicant will also be informed if the recommendation varies from what has been applied for.

-The Permission Application Centre's standard timeframe for issuing approvals is five working days from when the recommendation is submitted by the assessing office.
+The Client Services Centre's standard timeframe for issuing approvals is five working days from when the recommendation is submitted by the assessing office.

-Please note that CASA will reconcile your account and, if required, issue you with a refund, or require you to pay the balance of any monies owing before issuing your approval.
+Please note that CASA will reconcile your account and, if required, issue a refund, or require payment of the balance of any monies owing before issuing the approval.

 - Fatigue management resources (includes resources for implementing an FRMS)